CNAG-Biomedical-Informatics/convert-pheno/docs/omop-cdm.md

 === "Module"

-    In the event that the developer wants to perform data "on-the-fly", we also provide the option of using the module version.
-Programatically, we let the developer deal with database credentials, queries, etc. which we assume are performed with one of the many available [drivers for PostgreSQL](https://wiki.postgresql.org/wiki/List_of_drivers).
+    For developers who wish to retrieve data in real-time, we also offer the option of using the module version.
+With this option, the developer has to handle database credentials, queries, etc. using one of the many available PostgreSQL [drivers](https://wiki.postgresql.org/wiki/List_of_drivers).

-    The idea is that we will pass the essential information as a hash (Perl) or dictionary (Python).
-You don't need to send all the tables shown in the example below, just the ones you want to transform.
+    The idea is to pass the essential information as a hash (in Perl) or dictionary (in Python).
+It is not necessary to send all the tables shown in the example, only the ones you wish to transform.

     !!!
 Tip "Tip"
         The defintions are stored in table `CONCEPT`.
 If you send the complete `CONCEPT` table then `Convert::Pheno` will be able to find a match, otherwise it will require setting the parameter `ohdsi_db = 1` (true).